Disclaimer: Skylead is not affiliated, endorsed by, or connected with LinkedIn in any way.

 We’ve come to our favorite part: outreach automation. ✨

-Automation tools save time, allowing more focus on crafting sales messages and closing deals.
+Tools save time, allowing more focus on crafting sales messages and closing deals.
 When it comes to the type of automation, cloud-based automation is the way to go.
-They are safer and can operate independently of your computer, unlike Chrome extensions or desktop apps, which can lead to account bans and you ending up in LinkedIn jail.

 The good news is that advanced tools like Skylead use smart algorithms for efficient prospecting and add cold email outreach to the LinkedIn outreach equation.
 By offering multichannel outreach, a Smart sequence builder, hyper-personalization, and an email discovery & verification feature, Skylead gives its users safety, efficiency, and the ultimate outreach experience.